Back to Silas S. Brown's home page

 - We found no noticeable flicker (including with a camera test) from a set of HCL-218A under-cabinet downlighters from Howdens.
 These are not intended as full-room lighting.

-- We found no noticeable or camera-detected flicker from a Novostella 24W 2650-lumen "Tunable White LED Ceiling Light" (a larger circular flush fixture with infrared remote control---its codes can be input into devices like Tuya, although Tuya's Alexa interface is on/off only; don't buy Philips Hue as I've seen it flicker in shops).
+- We found no noticeable or camera-detected flicker from a Novostella 24W 2650-lumen "Tunable White LED Ceiling Light" (a larger circular flush fixture with infrared remote control---its codes can be input into third-party infrared devices like Tuya's, although Tuya's Alexa interface is on/off only when used via infrared).

 - We initially found only 1 out of 18 bulbs were flickering in a set of dimmable 240V downlights, reportedly Luceco "F-Eco" 450lm IP65, but a second set of 8 of these all flickered.
 We think Luceco changed a driver component without changing the product name.